San Rafael, NM Profile: Facts & Data

 San Rafael, New Mexico - Basic Facts

-The San Rafael CDP(1) had a population of 1,024 as of July 1, 2023.
+The San Rafael CDP(1) had a population of 1,120 as of July 1, 2024.
 San Rafael ranks in the upper quartile for Diversity Index when compared to the other cities, towns and Census Designated Places (CDPs) in New Mexico.
 See peer rankings below.

 The primary coordinate point for San Rafael is located at latitude 35.1125 and longitude -107.8826 in Cibola County.
 The formal boundaries for the San Rafael Census Designated Place encompass a land area of 10.32 sq. miles and a water area of 0 sq. miles.
+Cibola County is in the Mountain time zone (GMT -7).

 The San Rafael Census Designated Place has a U1 Census Class Code which indicates a census designated place with an official federally recognized name.
 It also has a Functional Status Code of "S" which identifies a statistical entity.